Hexer-7/Overwatch-Mercy-AI/README.md

 -Then you just have to hold left click and Mercy AI will take care of your ally's :)

+Note: i extreamly recommand to use white color, Because other colors is not stable :(

 #### Notes:
 - Mercy AI size is relatively large (~70 MB), but the benefits are worth it.